iddocohen/vcoclient/README.md

 A simple VeloCloud Orchestrator (VCO) Python client

-The idea is to embrace the linux methodology and to have one VCO client, to create complex workflows with existing linux shell programs.
+The idea is to embrace the linux methodology and to have one VCO client that can be used within a complex workflow under Linux.

 ```sh
 [iddoc@homeserver:/scripts] ./vcoclient.py --vco=192.168.2.55 logout